- Training Model

 |Hours of Annual Paid Sick Leave

 |In the event of medical conditions and/or family needs that require extended leave, does the program allow reasonable unpaid leave to interns/residents in excess of personal time off and sick leave?

 *Note.
 Programs are not required by the Commission on Accreditation to provide all benefits listed in this table.

 Our internship program has been accredited by American Psychological Association (APA) since 1963.
-The last APA site visit occurred in 2013 at which time the program was fully reaccredited for seven years.
-The program’s next accreditation site visit is currently planned for Fall 2021 due to postponement related to the COVID-19 pandemic.
+The last APA site visit was completed in 2021 at which time the program was fully reaccredited for ten years.

 Office of Program Consultation and Accreditation